7 simple steps to change your Wi-Fi password

-The first step to changing your Wi-Fi password is tracking down your IP address.
-You can find this in the command prompt screen, which you can access by typing “CMD” in your Windows search box in the bottom left of your screen and pressing “Enter.”
+Step one in changing your Wi-Fi password is to track down your IP address.
+This can be found in the 'command prompt' screen, which is accessed by typing "CMD" in the Windows search box at the bottom left of your screen (Press enter to activate).

 2. Log in to your router

-Open an internet browser, such as Google Chrome or Windows Edge, and type your IP address into the address bar and hit “Enter.”
-This should take you to a log in page for your router.
-If this is your first time changing your Wi-Fi password, this page will likely look very unfamiliar.
+Once you have your IP address you need to type it into a browser, such as Google Chrome or Microsoft Edge, and hit 'Enter".
+This takes you to the log in page for your router.
+If its the first time you are changing the Wi-Fi password, this page will likely look very unfamiliar.

 The router log in page will ask you to enter a username and password.
 These may be on a label attached to the side, back or bottom of the router.
 If not, there should be a default username and password in the user manual.